I am a storyteller.

 I grew up in a tiny rural town called Alachua, just outside of Gainesville, Florida.
 We recently broke into the big leagues when we got a Publix and a Racetrack gas station.

-For years I’ve told people that my home was in Alachua, but my life was in Gainesville.
-My parents, my brother, and all of our scaled and furry pets were in Alachua; but my school, my piano lessons, my soccer, and my friends were in Gainesville.
+For years, I’ve told people that my home was in Alachua and my life was in Gainesville.
+My parents, my brother, and all of our scaled and furry pets were in Alachua; but my school, my piano lessons, my soccer team, and my friends were in Gainesville.
 The bus rides to and from my middle school took a collective 3-4 hours of every weekday, but I admit that I rarely spent that precious time chipping away at homework.
-More often than not, I buried my nose in whatever fantasy or sci-fi novel my father had just handed me; on two separate but equally shameful occasions, I finished my book earlier than expected and resorted to reading the pocket dictionary I kept tucked in my backpack at all times.
+More often than not, I buried my nose in whatever sci-fi novel my father had just handed me; on two separate but equally shameful occasions, I finished my book earlier than expected and resorted to reading the pocket dictionary that I kept tucked in my backpack at all times.
 Little has changed since then.

-I no longer live in Alachua, or even in Florida.
+I don’t know how long I’ll stay in Florida, or even the United States at all.
 But wherever my life goes from here, home will always be home.

 Education & Experience

-In May of 2019, I will be graduating from the University of North Carolina at Chapel Hill with Bachelor of Arts degrees in Philosophy and Photojournalism, as well as a minor in Cognitive Science.
+In May of 2019, I graduated from the University of North Carolina at Chapel Hill with Bachelor of Arts degrees in Philosophy and Photojournalism, as well as a minor in Cognitive Science.
 Altogether, I consider this an interdisciplinary approach to the study of humanity and why we do what we do.

 Lifting from this foundation, I have used both camera and pen to cover a wide breadth of subject matter.
 I have photographed protests, performances, sports, lectures, and feature stories.
 I’ve written about immigration, modern art, and school dress codes.
 Some of these have been personal, while others have been on assignment for class or UNC’s independent student newspaper, The Daily Tar Heel.

-With regard to extracurricular activities over the last four years, I have been a consistent member of the Carolina Neuroscience Club and a weekly volunteer and adult GED tutor at Orange Literacy Council.
-I also serve currently as the President of the Secular Students of Carolina.
+With regard to extracurricular activities throughout my college career, I was a consistent member of the Carolina Neuroscience Club and a weekly volunteer and adult GED tutor at Orange Literacy Council.
+I also served 1.5 years as the President of the Secular Students of Carolina.

-I plan to carry my educational background, in combination with my passions for travel and activism, into a career in communications and advocacy work.
+I hope to carry my educational background, in combination with my passions for activism and embracing the global community, into a career in nonprofit communications and advocacy work.

-Immediately after graduation, I hope to find an entry-level position related to communications or advocacy in a service-oriented organization.
-Beyond that, I may pursue a degree in international human rights law and/or explore options for a career in diplomacy as a Foreign Service Officer.
+I’m also considering pursuing a degree in international human rights law and/or exploring options for a career in diplomacy as a Foreign Service Officer.

 Ultimately, wherever I end up, I hope to be bringing people together a little more each day, and to be serving this planet and everyone on it with everything I have.

 If you’d like my help with a project of your own, head to my contact page and shoot me a proposal.
-From graduation photos to in-depth narratives, I’m ready to help.
+From graduation photos to in-depth narratives, I look forward to connecting with you.